 Fall in America and throughout much of the Northern Hemisphere is a beautiful time of year.
 Bright reds, oranges, and yellows rustle in the trees and then blanket the ground as warm weather gives way to winter cold.
-Many are awed at God’s handiwork as the leaves float to the ground like Heaven’s confetti.
+Many are awed at God’s handiwork as the leaves float to the ground like heaven’s confetti.
 But fall may also make us wonder, “Did Adam and Eve ever see such brilliant colors in the Garden of Eden?”
 Realizing that these plants wither at the end of the growing season may also raise the question, “Did plants die before the Fall of mankind?”

 What is the difference between plants and animals or man?
-For the answer we need to look at the phrase nephesh chayyah.6 Nephesh chayyah is used in the Bible to describe sea creatures (Genesis 1:20–21), land animals (Genesis 1:24), birds (Genesis 1:30), and man (Genesis 2:7).7 Nephesh is never used to refer to plants.
+For the answer we need to look at the phrase nephesh chayyah.2 Nephesh chayyah is used in the Bible to describe sea creatures (Genesis 1:20–21), land animals (Genesis 1:24), birds (Genesis 1:30), and man (Genesis 2:7).3 Nephesh is never used to refer to plants.
 Man specifically is denoted as nephesh chayyah, a living soul, after God breathed into him the breath of life.
-This contrasts with God telling the earth on Day 3 to bring forth plants (Genesis 1:11).
+This contrasts with God telling the earth on day 3 to bring forth plants (Genesis 1:11).
 The science of taxonomy, the study of scientific classification, makes the same distinction between plants and animals.

 When plants wither or shed leaves, various organisms, including bacteria and fungi, play an active part in recycling plant matter and thus in providing food for man and animals.
 These decay agents do not appear to be nephesh chayyah and would also have a life cycle as nutrients are reclaimed through this “very good” biological cycle.
 As the plant withers, it may produce vibrant colors because, as a leaf ceases to function, the chlorophyll degrades, revealing the colors of previously hidden pigments.

-In the fall a kaleidoscope of colors breaks through.
+In the fall, a kaleidoscope of colors breaks through.
 With shorter days and colder weather, chlorophyll breaks down, and the yellowish colors become visible.
 Various pigments produce the purple of sumacs, the golden bronze of beeches, and the browns of oaks.
 Other chemical changes produce the fiery red of the sugar maple.
 When fall days are warm and sunny, much sugar is produced in the leaves.
 Cool nights trap it there, and the sugars form a red pigment called anthocyanin.

-Leaf colors are most vivid after a warm, dry summer followed by early autumn rains, which prevent leaves from falling early.2 Prolonged rain in the fall prohibits sugar synthesis in the leaves and thus produces a drabness due to a lack of anthocyanin production.
+Leaf colors are most vivid after a warm, dry summer followed by early autumn rains, which prevent leaves from falling early.
+Prolonged rain in the fall prohibits sugar synthesis in the leaves and thus produces a drabness due to a lack of anthocyanin production.

 Still other changes take place.
 A special layer of cells slowly severs the leaf ’s tissues that are attached to the twig.
 The leaf falls, and a tiny scar is all that remains.
 Soon the leaf decomposes on the forest floor, releasing important nutrients back into the soil to be recycled, perhaps by other trees that will once again delight our eyes with rich and vibrant colors.